nheilreyes/TRIOE_CODES/TRIOE_BLE_SERVER/BLE_CLIENT.md

 ```

 ## Usage Instructions
-1. Upload the BLE Server code to another ESP32-S3 device.
+1. Upload the BLE Server code to another TRIOE Board device.
-2. Upload this BLE Client code to the ESP32-S3 client device.
+2. Upload this BLE Client code to the TRIOE Board client device.
 3. Open the Serial Monitor at `115200` baud rate.
 4. Observe connection attempts, RSSI values, and JSON data transmission.